 - Keeps the team focused

 - Keep the team aligned with process priorities

 The Six Sigma project charter describes the high-level requirements for project success.
 The Six Sigma project charter is a key document that defines the scope and purpose of any project.
 Each Six Sigma project has a finite duration with a definite beginning and end.
-If it doesn’t, then probably project team need to re-evaluate its feasibility study.
+If it doesn’t, then probably the project team need to re-evaluate its feasibility study.

-The Six Sigma project charter includes:
+The Six Sigma project charter template includes:

 - Measurable or quantifiable objectives to be achieved